In the United

 States, most people use traditional upright vacuum cleaners to clean their homes, and in the

-there are hundreds if not thousands of choices.
+domestic market there are hundreds if not thousands of choices.
 There are, however, two basic problems

 with the design of older uprights.
 The first is that the uprights center of gravity is